“It is essential that, by the end of their primary education, all pupils are able to read fluently, and with confidence, in any subject...” (DfE 2013)

 - have daily R.A.T (Reading Aloud Time) where pupils get to hear quality texts (that includes stories, poems, rhymes and non-fiction texts) read aloud.
 We also use online videos of other authors and guest-speakers reading out aloud.

-- have daily B.E.A.R (Be Excited About Reading) Time in which pupils read in small groups with an adult that involves reading progressively challenging texts or extracts (such as reports, comics or newspaper reports).
+- have daily B.E.A.R (Be Excited About Reading) time in which pupils read as a class, or in small groups with an adult, that involves reading progressively challenging texts or extracts (such as reports, comics or newspaper reports) and using their reading skills.

 - have Accelerated Reader that allows pupils to completed quizzes after reading a book and earn points.

 - encourage author and guest-speakers to visit school.
-In recent times, we have had Peter J Murray and Vashti Hardy come and vist and talk about their books.
+In recent times, we have had Peter J Murray and Vashti Hardy come and visit and talk about their books.

 - host Family Reading Events where parents are invited to read with their child/ren and develop their our knowledge and skills of reading with their children.